Time Crystals from Minimum Time Uncertainty

 \section{Conclusions}

 We have shown here that the existence of a minimum measurable time scale in a quantum theory naturally leads to the discretization of time.
 This is similar to the existence of a minimum measurable length scale leading to a discretization of space.
 Thus, a crystal in time gets naturally formed by the existence of a minimum measurable time scale in the universe.
 Time crystals have been studied recently for systems in which time reparametrization is broken, just as spatial translation is broken in regular crystals.
 Time crystals have also been studied earlier for analyzing superconducting rings \cite{ctime, ctime1, c0time, c1time, cti}.
+We also analyzed the effect of such a deformation on the rate of spontaneous emission in a hydrogen atom.
 It would be interesting to analyze a combination of minimum length and minimum time deformations of quantum mechanics to demonstrate a discretization of space and time in four dimensions.
-We expect to obtain non-local fractional derivative terms in that case, which may possibly be dealt wit using a theory of harmonic extension of functions \cite{mf00, mf22}, or via the Dirac equation approach \cite{main2}.
+We expect to obtain non-local fractional derivative terms in that case, which may possibly be dealt with using a theory of harmonic extension of functions \cite{mf00, mf22}, or via the Dirac equation approach \cite{main2}.
 It may be noted that it is conceptually useful to view the minimum measurable time as a component of a minimum Euclidean four volume with complex time, and then analytically continue the results to a Lorentz manifold.
 However, as we analyzed a system with Galilean symmetry, we did not to go through this procedure.